-Sadaqah, meaning ‘charity’, is the concept of voluntary giving in Islam, fi sabillilah (for the cause of Allah).
+Sadaqah, meaning charity, is the concept of voluntary giving in Islam ‘fi sabillilah’ or for the cause of Allah.
 The term stems from the Arabic root word ‘sidq’, which means sincerity.
-So giving Sadaqah is considered a sign of sincere faith.
-Giving Sadaqah in the month of Ramadan, in which the rewards for our good deeds are multiplied exponentially, allows us to reap the blessings of our charity ten-fold or more…
+Therefore giving Sadaqah is considered a sign of sincere faith.
+During Ramadan the rewards of our good deeds are multiplied exponentially, and giving Sadaqah at this time allows us to reap the blessings of our charity ten-fold or more.

-Muslims are encouraged to give Sadaqah when facing sickness because of the Hadith on Sadaqah, where the Prophet Muhammad ﷺ is known to have said, ‘Treat your sick ones with charity.‘ For this reason, it is believed that giving Sadaqah brings Barakah to one’s health, wealth and even prolongs life.
+When facing sickness, Muslims are encouraged to give Sadaqah because of the hadith on Sadaqah.
+The Prophet Muhammad (ﷺ) is known to have said, ‘Treat your sick ones with charity.‘ Muslims believe that giving Sadaqah brings Barakah to your wealth and can even prolong life:

 Good works protect from evil fates; charity in secret extinguishes the wrath of the Lord; maintaining family ties increases life span; and every good deed is charity.
 (Al-Mu’jam al-Awsaṭ)Give Sadaqah Online Support our emergency appeal

 Both Sadaqah and Zakat are forms of charity in Islam but they are not interchangeable.
 Zakat is an obligatory charity and is given from one’s surplus wealth.
 It is considered an act of worship; the one who gives Zakat benefits more than the one who receives Zakat.

 Allah (swt) said: ‘Spend, O son of Adam, and I shall spend on you.’
 (Bukhari)